haydenjeune/lookalike/README.md

 #### Indexer Job

 The purpose of the Indexer Job is to take all of the celebrity face vectors, and build an index to use for an efficient vector similarity search.
-It does this by scanning the filesystem that the Worker has written the face vectors to, and combining them into a single index for use with the FAISS library, which gives us sub-linear lookup performance.
-This allows us to use a large number of celebrities, and maximise the chance of a good match.
+It does this by scanning the filesystem that the Worker has written the face vectors to, and combining them into a single index for use with the [FAISS](https://github.com/facebookresearch/faiss) library, which gives us the ability to search a large set of vectors in a time period that increases more slowly than the size of the set of vectors.
+This allows us to use a large number of celebrities, and still find a match in real time.
+The size of the database is currently 40,000 faces/vectors, however my testing suggests that it would be able to scale up to around 1m and still return a response in about 500ms.
+If only I could find a database with that many faces.

 #### Api Service